- Advancement to Candidacy

 A brief order of events during your MA/MS program:

 1) Enter program (first semester)

-after you have completed at least 6 units of your program (with at least a grade of B)
+After you have completed at least 6 units of your program (with at least a grade of B in each)

 NOTE: you must Advance before you can register for thesis units or file for Grad Check (AKA Request to Graduate)